Mhdez221993/Mhdez221993/README.md

 - 🔭 I’m currently a full-time student at Microverse Inc.
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning Redux, C++ and Java.
-- 👯 I’m looking to collaborate on React, Ruby, Ruby on Rails Projects
+- 👯 I’m looking to collaborate on React, Ruby, Ruby on Rails Projects.
-- 💬 Ask me about anything, I am happy to help
+- 💬 Ask me about anything, I am happy to help.

 <br>